 If beer is left exposed to the sun too long the UV rays break down the Alpha Acids in the hops and these then react with the sulfur in the beer and it actually forms a chemical that is almost identical to a Skunks' spray.
-I really dislike flavor and will go to great lengths (such as wrapping my beer in paper) to hide my beer from the sun when I'm drinking outside.
+I really dislike flavor and will go to great lengths (such as wrapping my beer in paper) or brining my own mug to hide my beer from the sun when I'm drinking outside.
 Yup, I'm pretty embarrassing to hang out with...
-In fact, one of the projects I have been working on is an outdoor beer/camping mug that will protect beer from UV rays while still showcasing flavors (more on this some other time).
+In fact, that is why we created an outdoor beer/camping mug that will protects beer from UV rays while still showcasing flavors.

 This is why MOST beer bottles are now brown.
 Brewer's figured out that by tinting/changing the color of the glass they could protect the beer from those UV rays.
 But wait, why do we have clear and green beer bottles?
 This is were the story gets interesting.